A Grand Guide to Disney Princess Experiences at Disney World

 Beauty and the Beast Sing-Along – Wander past galleries featuring costumes and artwork inspired by great works of French literature – such as Sleeping Beauty, Cinderella and Beauty and the Beast – in Tale As Old As Time: French Storytelling on Stage and Screen, then sing your heart out to songs from Beauty and the Beast during this 15-minute film narrated by Mrs. Potts (AKA Angela Lansbury)

-Frozen Ever After – Climb aboard a Norwegian sailing vessel bound for Arendelle as you journey into Troll Valley and past Elsa’s ice palace
+Frozen Ever After – Climb aboard a Norwegian sailing vessel bound for Arendelle as you journey into Troll Valley and past Elsa’s ice palace on this Frozenattraction

 (COMING 2023!)
 Journey of Water Inspired by Moana – Be inspired by the restorative magic of water in this verdant exploration trail and aquatic play area